Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Summary and outlook

 This flavor sensitivity, though limited, is ripe with insight.
 For astrophysics, it could identify the production mechanism of UHE neutrinos, distinguishing between benchmark expectations at 95\%~C.L.~or more.
 For fundamental physics, it could lead to vast improvement in the constraints on Lorentz-invariance violation, emblematic of the power to test other UHE new physics, \eg, secret neutrino interactions and active-sterile neutrino mixing.

 Our methods can be applied to other planned detectors, like RNO-G~\cite{RNO-G:2020rmc}, sensitive to all flavors, and POEMMA~\cite{POEMMA:2020ykm}, sensitive to $\nu_\tau$.
-Further, ongoing work~\cite{Stjarnholm:2021xpj, Glaser:2021hfi} shows that in-ice radio-based UHE neutrino telescopes may measure the $\nu_e$ and $\nu_\mu + \nu_\tau$ fractions.
+Further, recent work~\cite{Coleman:2024scd} has shown that in-ice radio-based UHE neutrino telescopes may measure the $\nu_e$ and $\nu_\mu + \nu_\tau$ fractions.
 Our methods would break the degeneracy between $\nu_\mu$ and $\nu_\tau$, providing access to the full flavor composition to tap into its inherent physics potential.